gabr1e11/so-simple-theme/en/_posts/2013-02-24-playstation-4-and-the-future-of-videogames.md

 that made the city real and alive.
-Also master-pieces -- if they are not, they will be -- like [Watch Dogs](http://www.youtube.com/watch?v=1WUSv5Ugm9c), which shows that not only awesome graphics are needed to grab the gamer's attention, but a good dosis of freedom, simulation and AI realism.
-In this game the gameplay seems unbounded, unlimited and neverending.
+Also master-pieces -- if they are not, they will be -- like [Watch Dogs](http://www.youtube.com/watch?v=1WUSv5Ugm9c), which shows that not only awesome graphics are needed to grab the gamer's attention, but a good doses of freedom, simulation and AI realism.
+In this game the gameplay seems unbounded, unlimited and never ending.
 It is not the most impressive piece of code regarding the graphics area that I've seen, but it feels like [Deus Ex: Human Revolution](http://www.youtube.com/watch?v=Kq5KWLqUewc) to the power of ten in the gameplay area.